Singapore Subsidiary Registration

-- A certificate of incorporation of the parent company
+- Certificate of incorporation of the parent company

 - An extract from the Registrar of Companies that shows the current registered address and directors of the parent company

-- A corporate resolution authorizing a specific individual to sign necessary subsidiary documents on behalf of the parent company
+- A corporate resolution authorising a specific individual to sign necessary subsidiary documents on behalf of the parent company

-- Passport particulars and residential address details of individuals who will act as the directors of the Singapore subsidiary
+- Passport particulars and residential address details of individuals who will act as directors of the Singapore subsidiary company

 - Signed Consent to Act As Director by each proposed director

-- Registered address details for the Singapore subsidiary
+- Registered address details of the Singapore subsidiary company

 Registration Procedure and Timeline

-Foreign companies are required to use a professional services firm to setup an entity in Singapore.
-Registration procedure for Singapore subsidiary is computerized and quick.
+Foreign companies are required to use a professional corporate services firm to setup an entity in Singapore.
+Registration procedure for Singapore subsidiary companies can be done online and is a relatively quick process.
 There are two distinct steps involved in the Singapore subsidiary registration procedure: a) Name Approval and; b) Company Incorporation.
 Both steps can be accomplished in 1-2 days assuming all documents are ready and there are no delays in the name approval process.

 Bank Account Opening